Overview of the Impact MA in Applied Psychology

 Both versions lead to the same accredited Master of Arts degree.
 The difference lies in scope and depth.

-- The 120 ECTS programme is designed for applicants with at least 180 ECTS from previous studies and includes a broader calibration phase with three Impact Certificates, followed by Grand Challenges and a Master’s thesis.
+- The 120 ECTS degree is designed for applicants with at least 180 ECTS from previous studies and includes a broader calibration phase with three Impact Certificates, followed by Grand Challenges and a Master’s thesis.

-- The 90 ECTS programme is designed for applicants with at least 210 ECTS from previous studies and follows a shorter pathway with one Impact Certificate, while still covering the full Applied Psychology core.
+- The 90 ECTS degree is designed for applicants with at least 210 ECTS from previous studies and follows a shorter pathway with one Impact Certificate, while still covering the full Applied Psychology core.

 Both tracks are aligned with German higher education requirements and lead to a total of 300 ECTS when combined with prior studies.

-The specialisation is formally recognised: your degree certificate and diploma supplement will state that you completed an M.A. in Applied Psychology with a specialisation in the respective focus area (e.g. Self Leadership & Longevity, Human‑Centered AI & Tech).
+The distinction between programs is formally recognised: your degree certificate and diploma supplement will state that you completed an M.A. in Applied Psychology with a specialization in the respective focus area (e.g. "Self Leadership & Longevity", "Human‑Centered AI & Tech").

-Is the programme fully online?
+Is the degree fully online?

 Can I study while working full‑time?